 The design system is released on a frequent schedule.
-To upgrade to a new version, update the design system packages.
+To upgrade to a new version, replace the Social Program Management Design System Node packages in your React application with the newer versions.
 Only the most recent version and two previous versions are supported.
 Ensure that you are reading the documentation for your version of the design system.